-2.1.
-Plant characteristics and living conditions
+2.1 Plant characteristics and living conditions

 Potato clones were provided by the USDA-ARS, Small Grains and Potato Germplasm Research Unit Aberdeen, ID, USA.
 We used three sibling clones derived from Solanum chacoense L. with putative resistance to Lso: A07781-3LB (‘3LB’), A07781-4LB, (‘4LB’), and A07781-10LB (‘10LB’) (Rashidi et al. 2017).
-Russet Burbank was used as a susceptible check due to its susceptibility to Lso (Munyaneza et al. 2011) and its large role in Idaho agriculture: Russet Burbank comprised 48.3% of Idaho’s total potato acreage planted in 2017 (USDA 2017).
+Russet Burbank was used as a susceptible control due to its susceptibility to Lso (Munyaneza et al. 2011) and its large role in Idaho agriculture.
+Russet Burbank comprised 48.3% of Idaho’s total potato acreage planted in 2017 (USDA 2017).
 Potatoes were grown in a greenhouse maintained between 25-32°C, 32% RH, with a photoperiod of 16:8 (L:D).
 Plants were grown in pots of approximately 8.5 cm length x 8.5 cm width x 9.5 cm height, with a soil mixture of 4:4:4:1 peat moss: compost: coconut coir: perlite.
 Fertilizer was not used on experimental plants to avoid nitrogen increases which may affect insect feeding behaviors (Pfeiffer and Burts 1983, 1984).
 We used plants in their vegetative growth stage (growth stage II) (Dwelle et al. 2003).

-2.2.
-Insect characteristics and living conditions
+2.2 Insect characteristics and living conditions

 A Lso-positive potato psyllid colony was reared in the same greenhouse conditions as described above to avoid phenological asynchrony (Hodkinson et al. 2015).
+The ‘Central’ haplotype was confirmed via the methods described in Swisher and Crosslin (2014) and analyzed with ethidium bromide-stained agarose gels.
+Psyllids were allowed free access to both Russet Burbank potatoes and ‘Yellow Pear’ tomatoes (Solanum lycopersicum L.).
+Colony plants were fertilized once weekly with approximately 17 g of 24:8:16 NPK fertilizer per gallon of water (MiracleGro® All Purpose Plant Food, Scotts Company, Marysville, OH).
+Plants were replaced as needed.

+2.3 Lso detection

-Forty psyllids were transferred to 70% ethanol to individual microcentrifuge tubes.
+Forty psyllids were transferred to individual microcentrifuge tubes filled with 70% ethanol.
 Lso incidence was tested at the Aberdeen Research and Extension Center (Aberdeen, ID, USA).
-DNA extraction was based on the methods described by Marzachi et al. (1998): psyllids were ground by a homogenizer (Omni International Inc., Kennesaw, GA).
-Homogenized psyllids were macerated for 1 minute at high speed and an additional minute at medium speed in 500 µl of CTAB 2%.
-Microcentrifuge tubes were then incubated at 60°C for 30 minutes, and gently mixed by inversion every 10 minutes while incubating.
+DNA extraction was based on the methods described by Marzachi et al. (1998).
+Individual psyllids were ground by a homogenizer (Omni International Inc., Kennesaw, GA), macerating each psyllid for 1 minute at high speed and an additional minute at medium speed in 500 µl of CTAB 2% % (Alpha Teknova, Inc., Hollister, CA, Cat.
+No. C2190) (Composition: 2% CTAB, 100mM Tris-HCl, pH 8.0, 20mM EDTA, pH 8.0, 1.4M Sodium Chloride (NaCl).
+Microcentrifuge tubes were then incubated at 60°C for 30 minutes and gently mixed by inversion every 10 minutes while incubating.
 Tubes were then spun in a centrifuge at 14,000 rpm for 5 minutes and then the supernatant was transferred to clean 2 ml tubes.
-The supernatant was vortexed for approximately 20 seconds with 500 ml of chloroform:isoamyl alcohol (24:1 v:v), then centrifuged at 14,000 rpm for 5-10 minutes.
-The clean supernatant was transferred to a new tube, and refrigerated isopropanol was added at a rate of 2/3 of the volume of the supernatant.
+The supernatant was vortexed for approximately 20 seconds with 500 ml of chloroform:isoamyl alcohol (24:1 v:v) (Sigma-Aldrich, Inc., Atlanta, GA; Catalogue number C0549), then centrifuged at 14,000 rpm for 5-10 minutes at 4℃.
+The clean supernatant was transferred to a new tube, then refrigerated isopropanol (Sigma-Aldrich, Inc., Atlanta, GA; Catalogue number I9516) was added at a rate of 2/3 of the volume of the supernatant.
 The mixture was then refrigerated at ˗20°C for 20-30 minutes.
-DNA was precipitated by centrifuging the mixture for 20 minutes at 14,000 rpm, gently pouring off the supernatant and keeping the precipitated DNA pellet.
+DNA was precipitated by centrifuging the mixture for 20 minutes at 14,000 rpm at 4℃, gently pouring off the supernatant and keeping the precipitated DNA pellet.
 The pellet was washed in 300 µl of 70% ethanol and centrifuged for 5 mins at 10,000 rpm.
 The pellet was then dried overnight in a fume hood.
 Once dry, 30 µl of nuclease-free water was added.
 DNA was stored at ˗20°C.